Skip to Content

 Equipment Used

-• Medium bowl or large bag to marinate the goat meat.
+• A medium bowl or a large bag to marinate the goat meat.

 • Chopping board.